DIY Upcycled Rainbow Leather Pen Pot

 - Tin cans – I used tin cans in a variety of sizes.

-- White faux leather – from an old handbag or bought on line.
-I think the pots look better if you can get faux leather that has a bevelled texture.
+- White faux leather – from an old handbag or bought online.
+I think the pots look better if you can get faux leather with a bevelled texture.

 - Watercolour paints – the paint in the tubes works best.